nilffej/BunnyBlog/README.md

 4. Run: *$ python app.py*
 5. Open a web browser and go to 127.0.0.1:5000

-#### Navigating Our Website
+#### Using BunnyBlog
-- The Discover page will be the default homepage for BunnyBlog
+- The Discover Page is the landing page for all BunnyBlog visitors—regardless of whether or not they are logged in.
+  - From the Discover Page, one can read recent blog posts, and visit any user's blog.
+- If a user wishes to log-in to an already existing account, or register a new account, they may do so in the top-right.
+- Logged-in users may access their own blog by clicking the 'My Blog' button in the top-right.
-- Navigate to the Log In page by clicking the "Log In" button located on the top right corner
+- When on their own page, logged-in users may write a new post by clicking the 'Write' button at the top of their page.
+- Logged-in users may also edit their old posts by clicking the 'Edit' button appearing on every post.